Tripletex/tripletex-api2/FAQ.md

 A workaround is to manually specify `create` as a parameter with the value `:create`.
 The resolved URL will then be correct.

 ![Postman parameter workaround](assets/postman-parameters.png)

+---

+### How and when do you update currency values in Tripletex?

+### Answer:

+We fetch currency data at 0610 and 1810 every day from https://data.norges-bank.no/api/data/EXR/B..NOK.SP?format=csv&lastNObservations=14&locale=en